flyingmachine/nanoc-blog/content/essays/open-source-open-heart.markdown

 welfare while she went to college to finish her degree.
 (Funny thing - when you're four you think it's awesome that your mom works at a fast food place because it means you get lots of chicken nuggets.)
 She did what she did because she loved us, and I'm grateful for it.
+What's more, her sacrifice has paid off for my brother and me.
+We both get to do work we actually enjoy and are compensated handsomely.

 But at the same time, I know that she deeply regrets some of her choices.
 She still feels bad that she didn't spend more time with me